Emily Thiede: Personal life

 Thiede has ADHD, which she describes a factor in wanting to become a writer since she's prone to daydreaming.

-She has a rescue kitten and two daughters.
+She fosters two rescue cats, and has two daughters.
 Thiede now lives in Charlottesville.

 The Last Finestra

 The first book, This Vicious Grace, is about a girl that gets chosen by the gods to save the worlds, but happens to accidentally kill her magical suitors, becoming an outcast.
 B&N Reads named it one of their most anticipated YA books for November /December 2022.
 It also received a starred review from Kirkus Reviews.

 Thiede says she's always enjoyed the contrast between X Men's Rogue and Wolverine, and cites that as one of her inspirations for the second novel in the series, This Cursed Light.